Safety Guaranteed Robust Multi-Agent Reinforcement Learning with Hierarchical Control for Connected and Automated Vehicles: Experiments and Evaluations

+\paragraph{Intersection} The Fig.~\ref{fig:Scenarios} and Fig.~\ref{fig:cross_scene} present an snapshot of the \textit{Intersection} scenarios with CAVs (green) passing the intersection and HDVs (red) from opposite sides crossing the box at the same time.
+HDVs pose critical safety threats as they could either hit or be hit by a CAV from the side when driving fast ($\approx 10 m/s$).
+CAVs aim to avoid collision and reach the preset destination after passing through the intersection.

-Figures.~\ref{fig:hwy_init} illustrates the scenario, where three CAVs (green) are spawned behind three UCVs (red) on a multi-lane highway.
-During training, UCVs keep in their lanes at random speed from [8-10] $m/s$; in testing, the middle UCV rehearses a real-life broken vehicle by suddenly braking to a random speed in [3-4] $m/s$.
-CAVs aim to avoid any collision while reaching the preset destination at further.
+\paragraph{Highway} Figures.~\ref{fig:hwy_scene} illustrates the scenario, where CAVs (green) are spawned behind HDVs (red) on a multi-lane highway.
+During training and evaluation, HDVs keep in their lanes at random speed from [7-9] $m/s$ except one random HDV simulates a stop and go scenario.
+CAVs aim to avoid any collision and drive at the speed limit of the road to arrive at the destination.